ACR Learning Network

 Project Sponsor The person in department leadership who is highly motivated to complete this project and can provide the resources to get it done.

 Physician Leader Project team member to lead clinical decision making and ensure continuity with physician team.
-Two hours per week.
+Two to three hours per week.

 Improvement Coach